spartan782/ELK-stack-deployment-py/README.md

 # ELK-stack-deployment-py
 Deploying a sensor platform via python.

-I am sure there are many better ways to do this.
-However I do not have enough time nor experiance to write this in a more effective language.
-So seeing as how I know python am going to do my best to tackle a problem that exsists in todays cyber world that helps deploy a sensor platform a little easier for users that need something to use and deploy on their networks.
-I am using all open source software and python is the language I feel more comfortable with.
-I welcome all comments and helpful suggestions.
-This deployment revolves around the JSON format each tool is capable of use natively.
-I will be focusing on changing all bro logs to JSON formatting, and the EVE.JSON files form suricata so that they can easly be intergrated into Elasticsearch.
+this python script will allow command line installs for a sensor platform.

 This sensor platform will be based around the following software and currently designed for the RHEL enviroment.
-I am aware there are other solutions out there but have not seen anything that screams that it is better for my use case.
+I am aware there are mutiple solutions out there but this setup is what I believe to be the best use case for my needs.
 #Software used
 pf_ring (for suricata and bro)